-A human-readable representation of the message text.
-While this escribed is genereally available, the exact contents largely depends on the source of the information.
-For example, for a file monitor it contains the file line and for a syslog message it contains the parsed part of the syslog message. source The source system the message originated from.
-This can be in various representations (e.g. IP address or DNS name) depending on configuration settings. syslogpriority should be a close approximation to what a syslog severity code means. syslogfacility The facility of a syslog message.
+msgPropertyD escribed A human-readable representation of the message text.
+While this is genereally available, the exact contents largely depends on the source of the information.
+For example, for a file monitor it contains the file line and for a syslog message it contains the parsed part of the syslog message. source The source system the message orignated from.
+This can be in Source various representations (e.g. IP address or DNS name) depending on configuration settings. syslogpriority The severity of a syslog message.
+For non-syslog messages, this should be a close approximation to what a syslog severity code means. syslogfacility The facility of a syslog message.
 For non-syslog messages, the value is provided based on configuration.
 In essence, this is simply an integer value that can be used for quick filtering inside your rules. syslogtag The syslog tag value, a short string.
 For non-syslog messages, this is provided based on configuration.
 In most cases, this is used for filtering. resource A user-assgined numerical value.
-Does not have any specific C meaning.
+Does not have any specific meaning.
 Primarily intended for quick filtering.
 CustomerID A user-assgined numerical value.
-Does not have any specific SystemID meaning.
+Does not have any specific meaning.
 Primarily intended for quick filtering.
 SystemID A user-assgined numerical value.
 Does not have any specific meaning.
-Primarily intended for quick filtering. timereported The time the originator tells us when this message was reported. timereported For example, for syslog this is the timestamp from the syslog message (if not configured otherwise).
-Please note that timereported eventually is incorrect or inconsistent with local system time - as it depends on external devices, which may not be properly synchronized. be properly synthiomzed: For Windows Event Log events, timereported contains the timestamp from the event log record. timegenerated The time the event was recorded by the service.
+Primarily intended for quick filtering. timereported The time the originator tells us when this message was reported.
+For example, for syslog this is the timestamp from the syslog message (if not configured otherwise).
+Please note that timereported eventually is incorrect or inconsistent with local system time - as it depends on external devices, which may not be properly synchronized.
+For Windows Event Log events, timereported contains the timestamp from the event log record.
+The time the event was recorded by the service.
 If messages are forwarded via SETP, this timestamp remains intact. importance Reserved for future use. iut Indicates the type of the event.
-Possible values are: indicates the type of the event.
-Fossible values are: 1- syslog message 2- hearbeat 3- Windows Event Log Entry 4- SNMP trap message 5- file monitor 8- ping probe 9- port probe 10- Windows service monitor 11- disk space momitor 12- database monitor 13- serial device monitor iuvers Version of the event record (info unit).
-This is a monitorware interal version identifier. · id Windows Event ID severity severity as indicated in the event log.
-This is represented in string form.
-Possible values are: [INF] - informational [AUS] - Audit Success [AUF] - Audit failure [WRN] - Warning [ERR] - Error [NON] - Success (called "NON" for historical reasons) severityid The serverity encoded as a numerical entity (like in Windows API) sourceproc The process that wrote the event record (called "source" in Windows event viewer). category The category ID from the Windows event log record.
-This is a numerical value.
-The actual value is depending on the event source. catname The category name from the Windows event log record.
-This is a string value.
-The actual value is depending on the event source.
-This value is a textual representation from the Category ID.
-This property could contain line feeds, which can be removed by activating the option "Remove Control Characters from String Parameters" in the advanced options of the EventLog Monitor Service. user The user name that was recorded in the Windows event log.
-This is "N\A" if no user was recorded.
-NTEventLogTy pe The name of the Windows event log this event is from (for example "System" or "Security"). bdata Windows event log records sometimes contain binary data.
-The event log monitor service can be set to include this binary data into the event, if it is present.
-If it is configured to do so, the binary data is put into the "bdata" property.
-Every byte of binary data is represented by two heaxdecimal characters.
-Please note that it is likely for bdata not to be present.
-This is because the binary data is seldomly used and very performance-intense.
+Possible values are: 1- syslog message 2- hearbeat 3- Windows Event Log Entry 4- SNMP trap message 5- file monitor 8- ping probe 9- port probe 10- Windows service monitor 11- disk space momitor 12- database monitor 13- serial device monitor iuvers Version of the event record (info unit).
+This is a monitorware interal version identifier.